Internationalist Workers' Left: R-Project: Moves to organise an opposition in SYRIZA

 During 2012, in order to counterpose the "realistic" turn and "eurozone at all costs" line within SYRIZA, while keeping distance from Left Current's position of a "Grexit", DEA has joined forces with the majority of Kokkino and the Anticapitalist Political Organization to form an "anticapitalist, internationalist network" within SYRIZA.
 The aim has been to set a distinct Pole within SYRIZA that will work as a political and organizational center for a radical policy of SYRIZA.
 As part of this effort, a website has been developed under the name "the R-Project".

 As part of this effort, "the R-Project" organized an international meeting of the anticapitalist left, from the 1st to 3 March 2013.
 Among the invited speakers were Olivier Besancenot and Francois Sabado of the French NPA, Ahmed Shawki of the ISO USA, and other international figures of the international left.

 Leaving SYRIZA

-After the August split in SYRIZA, in which 25 lawmakers left to form Popular Unity (LE), the DEA supported the LE and became a member of that party, remaining a member until February 2020.
+After the August split in SYRIZA, in which 25 lawmakers left to form Popular Unity (LAE), the DEA supported the LE and became a member of that party, remaining a member until February 2020.